immutant/immutant/docs/guides/web.md

-It's important to note that `as-channel` returns a normal Ring response map, so it's completely compatible with Ring middleware that might affect other entries in the response.
+It's important to note that `as-channel` returns a normal Ring response map, so it's completely compatible with Ring middleware that might affect other entries in the response, allowing you to `assoc` `:status`, `:headers`, etc on to it.
 The only requirement is that the `:body` entry needs to be ultimately returned by any downstream middleware.

 The signatures of the callback functions supported by `as-channel` are as follows: